astronomer/airflow-guides/guides/install-aws.md

 ### How does Astronomer command the cluster?
 (Add and remove pods, etc.)

 You'll need a role for EKS to manage the cluster, which will be done through Kubectl.
 Kubectl is the command line interface that can manipulate the cluster as needed, and setup helm/tiller services to deploy the astronomer platform.
+[Our Kubectl guide](https://www.astronomer.io/guides/kubectl/) might help.

 For the IAM policy, we should only need the `AmazonEKSServicePolicy` and the `AmazonEKSServicePolicy`.